-Situated on the second floor of Alumni Hall, Alumni Chapel is open from 6 a.m. until 11 p.m. to all students for private prayer regardless of denomination.
-Daily Mass is celebrated Mondays, Wednesdays, and Fridays at 12:15 p.m. and on Tuesdays and Thursdays at 12:35 p.m.
+Situated on the second floor of Alumni Hall, Alumni Chapel is open from 6 a.m. - 11 p.m. to all students for private prayer regardless of denomination.
+Daily Mass is celebrated Monday through Friday at 12:15 p.m.
 Sunday Mass is held at 11 a.m. and 10 p.m.
 (Schedule subject to change during semester breaks.)
 Requests are accepted for prayer intentions for each liturgy.
-Contact the Office of Campus Ministry at 716-286-8400 or ministry@niagara.edu for more information.
+Contact the Office of Campus Ministry at 716.286.8400 or ministry@niagara.edu for more information.

-Faithful to NU's rich Vincentian tradition, campus ministry places a special emphasis on outreach to the poor.
+Faithful to NU's rich Vincentian tradition, Campus Ministry places a special emphasis on outreach to the poor.
 Brothers and Sisters in Christ (BASIC) is a unique service program involving students in a weeklong urban or rural immersion experience during semester breaks.
 At Christmas, Easter or in the summer, students engage in Christian service while living with those they are serving.
 Reflective activities help participants to integrate their experience into a lifelong commitment to service and action.

 In addition, campus ministry provides outreach to students in the area of faith formation, spiritual direction and pastoral counseling.
-A monthly newsletter outlining upcoming programs and Mass schedules is available in the chapel and in the Gallagher Center, or see the Web site to print a copy: www.niagara.edu/ministry.
+A periodic newsletter outlining upcoming programs and Mass schedules is available in the chapel and in the Gallagher Center, or see the website to print a copy: uvww.niagara.edu/ministry.